 For travel addicts and photography lovers

 Traveling.
 For some it’s simply a holiday escape for relaxation, while for others is a need to explore and fill with experiences.
-In either case, traveling is a need written in our DNA, the power that led humanity to colonize every part of the planet.
+In either case, traveling is a trend embedded in our DNA, the driving force that led humanity to colonize every part of the planet.
 The thirst for exploration of new places, wields an irresistible attraction on us.
-Distance measures differently for everyone, but every trip, either just two steps away or to the edge of the world, reserves for us experiences, images, feelings, life moments… Let’s board together on this Trip in Pictures.
+And even though distances measures differently on each one, every trip, either just two steps away from home, or to the edge of the world, reserves for us experiences, images, feelings, life moments… Let’s board together on a Trip in Pictures, hoping that the images and text will convey some of the experiences on the places I’ve been and the feelings I’ve felt there.

 The trip.
 For some of us it’s an addiction, an imperative need to appease the withdrawal symptoms.
 Like a persistent virus in the body of the incurable traveler.
 But most of all, the journey is a gift, perhaps the best gift we can offer to ourselves.
 For many, it’s synonymous to their dream holidays, while for others a chance to explore places, people and perhaps their own self.
 I personally started traveling at a time when I felt the need to experience the world beyond my beautiful country, beyond the comforts of Europe, satisfying a need to explore my personal borders.
 Sacrificing my typical holidays on the picturesque Greek islands and beaches, I set out to seek another kind of beauty, sometimes wild, even harsh and at some times simply breathtaking.
 I chose to escape from my familiar environment, to wander in the uncertainty of the unknown, in conditions below the standards of the “western world” but with the priceless satisfaction of discovery as a prize.
-I live in one of the most beautiful countries in the world, but I have a huge thirst to walk on every inch… of the most beautiful planet.
+I live in one of the most beautiful countries in the world, but I have a huge thirst to walk on every inch… of the most beautiful planet known.
+Trip in Pictures aspires to offer a mind trip in faraway or nearby places, mainly out of Europe, looking for the last traces of authenticity and traditions that have not yet been altered by globalization.

 • Methods • Costs • Risks • Difficulties…